almost

 常見錯誤

-💡'almost' goes before the verb, not before the object.
+💡Almost usually goes before the main verb, not between the auxiliary and the subject.